vliu15/3d-brain-tumor-segmentation/README.md

  - Use He normal initialization for *all* layer kernels except those with sigmoid activations, which we use Glorot normal initialization for.
  - Add per-epoch learning rate linear warmup from a base learning rate of `1e-6` for the first 10 epochs.

-> Use the `--use_se` flag to add squeeze-excitation layers to the model during training.

 > Use the `--norm [group, batch, layer]` flag to specify the normalization mechanism.
 Defaults to `group` for group normalization.

 > Use the `--downsamp [max, avg, conv]` flag to specify the downsampling method.
 Defaults to `max` for max pooling.